-Couple of weeks ago I received 2 fat A4 letters from Halifax’s Home Insurance division.
-The contents of the packages was no mystery, I knew my landlord building insurance policies for 2 of my rentals were shortly due for renewal, so they were eager for me to resign and seal the deal.
+Couple of weeks ago I received 2 fat A4 envelopes (bulging with documents, what a waste) from Halifax’s Home Insurance division.
+The contents of the packages wasn’t exactly a mystery, I knew my landlord building insurance policies for 2 of my rentals were shortly due for renewal, so naturally they were eager for me to re-sign and seal the deal.

 Don’t be lazy, save money!!

 That’s the thing with insurance companies, and in fact most companies that use automatic renewal systems, they prey on laziness.
 They literally masturbate over people being lazy, so damn lazy to the point that they can’t even be bothered to shop around for all of 10 minutes to salvage better deals, which inevitably means they’ll remain on the same old policy, which is rarely ever the most competitive product on the market.
 I dread to think how much money insurers’ make from laziness.

 Holding onto existing customers by boring them to death is easy money for them.
 Cunning plan, and they almost had me.

 Fortunately, the mundane and gloomy task of opening and reading through the newly proposed policies only remained untouched, gathering dust on the kitchen worktop, for 2 weeks.
 Had the extend of my laziness and disinterest stretched for another 2 weeks, they would have had me hook, line, and sinker.
 I would have automatically rolled into their new policy, which of course, had increased from last year’s premium.
 Obviously we can’t blame them, why would the super rich multi-billion corporation allow just one bloody year to go by without jacking up their prices, even though I didn’t make any claims or change any of my circumstances?